MD Admissions Timeline

 Post-Interview Outcomes

-1. Admitted: Congratulations!
+- Admitted: Congratulations!
 Once you are invited to join the next class of Michigan Medical School students, you will receive more information about connecting with fellow admits and current students as well as regular updates about next steps.
+Your seat in the class is held until the AAMC's national decision date of April 30.
+No deposit is ever required at Michigan!

-4. File Closed: After careful review, it is with regret that we are unable to offer you a position in University of Michigan Medical School's next entering class.
+- File Closed: After careful review, it is with regret that we are unable to offer you a position in the University of Michigan Medical School's next entering class.

-To be considered for need-based scholarships, Admissions requires that you complete the Free Application For Federal Student Aid (FAFSA) and the University of Michigan Institutional Application for Financial Aid no later than February 1.
+To be considered for need-based scholarships, Admissions requires that you complete the Free Application For Federal Student Aid (FAFSA) and the University of Michigan Medical School Financial Aid Application no later than February 15.
 All students are encouraged to submit their financial aid applications well ahead of the deadline.
 Students that do not meet our deadline may not receive the amount of need-based grant for which they would otherwise be eligible.

-For students admitted after February 1, the deadline to submit the FAFSA and U-M applications is two weeks from the date of admission.
-Students should check with all schools they are applying to for deadlines and required application materials.
+For students admitted after February 15, the deadline to submit the FAFSA and U-M applications is two weeks from the date of admission.

 Approximately 60% of our students receive gift aid, including Admissions scholarships which are awarded in March.